MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 You now have an Azure AD application configured.

-### Register your Azure AD application with your bot
+### Register the Azure AD OAuth application with the bot

 The next step is to register with your bot the Azure AD application that you just created.